TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 g) Personal Property

-1) Each item of personal property taken from the detainee shall be listed and described in the presence of the detainee.
+1) Each item of personal property, including any medication, taken from the detainee shall be identified and described on a property receipt in the presence of the detainee.

-3) All personal property of the detainee shall be securely stored until the detainee is released, discharged, or transferred or the detainee approves, in writing, the release of such property to a designated person or its disposal.
-The jail shall have a policy for the disposal of abandoned property.
+4) All personal property of the detainee shall be securely stored until the detainee is released, discharged or transferred or the detainee approves, in writing, the release of his or her property to a designated person or its disposal.
+The jail shall establish and maintain a policy for the disposal of abandoned property.

 h) Telephone Calls

-1) Detained persons shall be permitted to make a reasonable number of completed telephone calls, both local and long distance, to an attorney of their choice and to a family member.
-Such calls should be afforded to the detainee as soon as practicable, generally within one hour after arrival.
+1) Detained persons shall be permitted to make a reasonable number of completed telephone calls, both local and long distance, to an attorney of their choice and to a family member or friend.
+The calls should be afforded to the detainee as soon as practicable, generally within one hour after arrival.

 2) The expense for making a telephone call, if any, shall be borne by the detainee or the individual called.

-4) The date and time of telephone calls made during the admission process shall be recorded.
+3) The date and time of telephone calls made during the admission process shall be documented.

 i) Physical and Mental Health Assessments